lukaszciastko/jab/jab/README.md

 # Jab

-Jab is a simple hierarchical Dependency Injector for Flutter.
+Jab is a simple hierarchical dependency injection framework for Flutter.
+It offers easy dependency overriding in the Widget tree and provides out-of-the-box support for the BLoC pattern.

 ## Getting Started